 - (b) Processing time will be required as per the application type.
-Please refer to 7(a). - (c) There are no limitations on the period of the year during which applications for licence and/or importation may be made. - (d) Consideration of importer's licence is effected by a single administrative body.
-The importer does not have to approach more than one administrative body.

-8. An application for an import licence is usually granted if it meets the stipulated criteria.
+Please refer to 7(a). - (c) There are no limitations on the period of the year during which applications for licence and/or importation may be made. - (d) Consideration of importer's licence is effected by a single administrative body (i.e. HSA).
+The importer does not have to approach more than one administrative body. - 8.
+An application for an import licence is usually granted if it meets the stipulated criteria.
 In the event of a refusal for issuance, the reason(s) is/are generally provided.
 Applicant who is refused a licence may appeal against the decision in writing for reconsideration.

-9. Generally, all persons, registered firms and institutions are eligible to apply for import licensing/approval.
+9. Generally, all persons, registered firms and institutions are eligible to apply for import licence/approval.
 The licensee must appoint a registered pharmacist to be the responsible person when applying for:

-- a Form A Poisons Licence, for dealing in Active Pharmaceutical Ingredients (API) that are intended for local clinical use. - an importer's licence for therapeutic products if the company is dealing with: - pharmacy-only medicines (P-only); - prescription-only medicines (POM) for local supply; - controlled drugs that are in the form of therapeutic products; and - unregistered therapeutic products for patients' use.
+- A Form A Poisons Licence, for dealing in Active Pharmaceutical Ingredients (API) that are intended for local clinical use. - An importer's licence for therapeutic products if the company is dealing with: - Pharmacy-only medicines (P-only); - Prescription-only medicines (POM) for local supply; - o Controlled drugs that are in the form of therapeutic products; and - o Unregistered therapeutic products for patients' use.